-The Company's vessels are subject to periodic dry dock inspections to verify that the vessels have been maintained in accordance with the rules of the U.S Coast Guard and the American Bureau of Shipping ("ABS") and that recommended repairs have been satisfactorily completed.
-Dry dock frequency is a statutory requirement mandated by the U.S Coast Guard and the ABS.
+The Company's vessels are subject to periodic dry dock inspections to verify that the vessels have been maintained in accordance with the rules of the U.S. Coast Guard and the American Bureau of Shipping ("ABS") and that recommended repairs have been satisfactorily completed.
+Dry dock frequency is a statutory requirement mandated by the U.S. Coast Guard and the ABS.
 The Company's vessels dry-dock every two to three years or every five years, depending on the vessel type and also on an as-needed basis for occasional unscheduled repairs.
-The Company anticipates significant dry dock inspections to take place in the second quarter of 2020.
+As expected, the Company completed several dry dock inspections in the third quarter of 2020 and returned those vessels to service in the fourth quarter.
+Additionally, some vessels remained in dry dock at quarter end with the expectation of returning to work in the fourth quarter.